07 March V10 Paulet Island 5061 2000px

 Ulstein's cruise ships provide a smooth and comfortable ride, even in rough seas, thanks to the X-BOW design and zero-speed stabilisers.
 Passengers even report reduced seasickness.
 Minimal noise and vibrations ensure a peaceful onboard environment.

-Wildlife spotting is significantly improved, with great views directly to the sea level from various deck positions.
+Wildlife spotting is significantly improved, with great views directly to the sea from various deck positions.
 The bow is an excellent observation spot to watch dolphins riding the bow wave.

 3. On-board logistics